Henson Cargill: Music career

 Cargill began his music career playing in clubs in and around Oklahoma City and Tulsa.
-While working the late shift as a deputy sheriff, Cargill received a visit from his friend and fellow musician Johnny Johnson, who told him of a seasoned and professional vocal group he had been recording with.
+While working the late shift as a deputy sheriff, Cargill received a visit from his friend and fellow musician Johnny Johnson, who told him of a seasoned and professional vocal group with whom he had been recording.
 Henson began recording locally at the Sully Studios with the Kimberleys as backup.
 They began to tour together all over the west.

-In the mid 1960s, Henson went to Nashville and recorded "Skip A Rope".
-Henson released his album on the Monument Label in 1967 and immediately scored in a big way with this first release.
-The song became a hit, spending five weeks at No. 1 on the country chart in 1968, and also making his only Top 25 appearance on the pop charts (making him a one-hit wonder in the pop music field).
+In the mid-1960s, Cargill went to Nashville and recorded "Skip a Rope".
+He released his album on the Monument Label in 1967 and immediately scored in a big way with this first release.
+The song became a hit, spending five weeks at number one on the country chart in 1968, and also making his only iop-25 appearance on the pop charts (making him a one-hit wonder in the pop music field).
 This success generated much media attention, and he was in demand on such TV programs as The Mike Douglas Show to The Tonight Show Starring Johnny Carson.

-After "Skip a Rope", Cargill continued to have Top 20 hits with such songs as "Row Row Row" (1968), "None of My Business" (his only other Top 10) (1969), and "The Most Uncomplicated Goodbye I Ever Heard" (1970).
+After "Skip a Rope", Cargill continued to have top-20 hits with such songs as "Row Row Row" (1968), "None of My Business" (his only other top 10) (1969), and "The Most Uncomplicated Goodbye I Ever Heard" (1970).
 He hosted a television show, Country Hayride, beginning in 1962, and performed for many years in Reno and Las Vegas.
 Johnny Cash was godfather to his oldest son, Cash.
 After leaving Monument Records, Henson moved to Mega Records in 1971, where he scored several minor hits.
-In 1973, he made a strong comeback to the charts when he signed with Atlantic Records and scored two Top 30 hits in 1974 with "Some Old California Memory" and a version of Mac Davis' hit song "Stop and Smell the Roses".
-In 1980, he formed his own record label Copper Mountain Records and he scored his last Top 30 hit that year with "Silence on the Line".
+In 1973, he made a strong comeback to the charts when he signed with Atlantic Records and scored two top-30 hits in 1974 with "Some Old California Memory" and a version of Mac Davis' hit song "Stop and Smell the Roses".
+In 1980, he formed his own record label Copper Mountain Records, and scored his last top-30 hit that year with "Silence on the Line".

-Cargill was one of the earliest guests on Bill Aken's radio show "The Country Call Line" in the mid-1980s, appearing uncompensated to help launch the show.
-He performed a half-hour segment with his story of 'Buford The Buffalo'.
-In 1981, Henson gave up touring to found an Oklahoma City nightclub, "Henson's."
+Cargill was one of the earliest guests on Bill Aken's radio show The Country Call Line in the mid-1980s, appearing uncompensated to help launch the show.
+He performed a half-hour segment with his story of Buford the Buffalo.
+In 1981, Henson gave up touring to open an Oklahoma City nightclub, Henson's.

 Later life and death

 In the late 1980s, he retired to Oklahoma City, where he wed Sharon Simms on September 8, 1988.
-He died on March 24, 2007, aged 66, during surgery.
+He died in Oklahoma City on March 24, 2007, aged 66, during surgery.